Speaker (politics): Federal

 Both chambers of the United States Congress have a presiding officer defined by the United States Constitution.
-The Speaker of the United States House of Representatives presides over the lower house of Congress, the House of Representatives.
-The Speaker, elected by the entire House, is the top-ranking officer of the legislative branch of the federal government.
-Unlike in Commonwealth realms, the position is partisan, and the Speaker often plays an important part in running the House and advancing a political platform; Joseph Gurney Cannon, speaker from 1903 to 1911, is an extreme example.
+The speaker of the United States House of Representatives presides over the lower house of Congress, the House of Representatives.
+The speaker, elected by the entire House, is the top-ranking officer of the legislative branch of the federal government.
+Unlike in Commonwealth realms, the position is partisan, and the speaker often plays an important part in running the House and advancing a political platform; Joseph Gurney Cannon, speaker from 1903 to 1911, is an extreme example.

-The Vice President of the United States, as provided by the United States Constitution formally presides over the upper house, the Senate.
-In practice, however, the Vice President does not regularly appear in Congress owing to responsibilities in the Executive branch and the fact that the Vice President may only vote to break a tie, something that rarely occurs due to the filibuster preventing tie votes from occurring in practice.
-In the Vice President's absence, the presiding role is delegated to the most Senior member of the majority party, who is the President pro tempore of the United States Senate.
+The vice president of the United States, as provided by the United States Constitution formally presides over the upper house, the Senate.
+In practice, however, the vice president does not regularly appear in Congress owing to responsibilities in the executive branch and the fact that the vice president may only vote to break a tie, something that rarely occurs due to the filibuster preventing tie votes from occurring in practice.
+In the vice president's absence, the presiding role is delegated to the most senior member of the majority party, who is the president pro tempore of the United States Senate.
 Since the Senate's rules give little power to its non-member presider (who may be of the minority party), the task of presiding over daily business is typically rotated among junior members of the majority party.

 States

-In the forty-nine states that have a bicameral legislature, the highest leadership position in the lower house is usually called the "Speaker" and the upper house is usually the "President of the (State) Senate.
-In Nebraska—the only state with a unicameral legislature—the senators elect one senator to serve as "Speaker of the Nebraska Legislature".
+In the forty-nine states that have a bicameral legislature, the highest leadership position in the lower house is usually called the "Speaker" and the upper house is usually the "President of the (State) Senate".
+In Nebraska—the only state with a unicameral legislature—the senators elect one senator to serve as "Speaker of the Nebraska Legislature", who presides over legislative sessions in the absence of the Lieutenant Governor but retains the powers typical of other legislative speakers.
 In Tennessee, the senators elect a "Speaker of the Senate" who presides over the Tennessee Senate and serves as lieutenant governor.

 Similar posts

-The presiding officer for an upper house of a bicameral legislature usually has a different title, although substantially the same duties.
-When the upper house is called a senate, the equivalent title is often President of the Senate.
+The presiding officer for an upper house of a bicameral legislature usually has a different title such as Chairman or President of the senate when the upper house is called a senate, but they have the same duties.
 Australia, Chile, the United States and many other countries have upper houses with presiding officers titled "president".
 In several American republics, the vice president of the country serves as the president of the upper house.
 This pattern is not universal, however.
 Some upper houses, including those of Canada, have a speaker.

-The Presiding Officer of the National Assembly for Wales, Presiding Officer of the Scottish Parliament, and Presiding Officer of the Northern Ireland Assembly fulfill the same role as the speaker.